orbs-network/validator-instructions/public/infura_setup_free.md

 Use the secret protected version of the Ethereum Endpoint URL as your Ethereum Endpoint URL in Orbs Node deployment.

+Keep the secret-enriched URL and secure to protect your secret.

 ### Testing your Ethereum Endpoint URL:

 To test your Ethereum Endpoint is active and functioning execute this command in terminal (replacing [ETHEREUM_ENDPOINT_URL] with your url):
 ```bash
  curl -X POST --data '{"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest", false],"id":1}' [ETHEREUM_ENDPOINT_URL]
 ```
 The resulting output should be a JSON object.
 Inspect the attribute `"number"`.
-This value represents the top and verify it is close in value to the current top block in Ethereum
+This value is a hexadecimal representation of the top block number in Ethereum blockchain.
+Verify it is close in value to the current top block in Ethereum to verify your Ethereum node is in sync with the network.

+#### Checking Secret protection

+To verify you have correctly enabled secret protection repeat the test using the Endpoint URL obtained in the [first section](#creating-a-project-and-extracting-an-ehtereum-endpoint-url)